AndrewJackson2020/resume/resume/resume_yangfei.typ

 )

 #resume-item[
-- Supply planning lead for national promotions across 3 high visibility categories driving timelines and activities to ensure deliverables are met with uniform consistency for over 13,000 restaurants
+- Supply planning lead for national promotions cross-functional teams across 3 high visibility categories driving timelines and replenishment activities to ensure deliverables are met with uniform consistency for over 13,000 restaurants
+- Used the CPFR framework to advise scenario planning recommendations to the client and cross-functional teams identifying all assumptions, risks, and opportunities in the promotions' life cycle to support optimized launch strategy while minimizing liability, achieve in-stock targets of 95%, and ensure business continuity
+- Accountable for building a resilient supply plan for over 8 promotions per year by leading proactive discussions for all KPI metrics including in-stock, days of supply, operational expenditure and savings, cost mitigations, liabilities, executional efficiency and accuracy
 - Established standard operational processes and methodology utilizing lean practices to improve operational efficiencies by 10%
 - Coordinated the design of a centralized dashboard to enhance cross-functional visibility across 4 echelons in order to identify insights for budget and operational planning
-- Accountable for building a resilient supply plan for over 8 promotions per year by leading proactive discussions for all KPI metrics including in-stock, days of supply, operational expenditure and savings, cost mitigations, liabilities, executional efficiency and accuracy
-- Advised scenario planning recommendations to the client identifying all assumptions, risks, and opportunities in the promotions' life cycle to support optimized launch strategy while minimizing liability, achieve in-stock targets of 95%, and ensure business continuity
 ]

 #resume-entry(